 Study – a small but significant study in 2004 showed the first link between chronic stress and aging.
 This study showed that telomeres (structures at the ends of chromosomes that shorten with aging) also shorten prematurely in people experiencing long-term psychological stress, in effect, prematurely “aging” the cells.
 Since then, subsequent studies have confirmed the finding that shortened telomeres are associated with psychological stress.

-The lack of moisture in our skin plays a major role in the development of wrinkles, particularly micro-wrinkles at the surface which can become much deeper, larger and more visible when the outermost skin layer - the stratum corneum (a 10-20 micrometers assembly of dead cells) becomes dryer.
-This can happen as a result of dryer environmental conditions caused by Heating // Cooling // long-haul flight.
+The lack of moisture in our skin plays a major role in the development of wrinkles, particularly micro-wrinkles at the surface which can become much deeper, larger, and more visible when the outermost skin layer – the stratum corneum (a 10-20 micrometres assembly of dead cells) becomes dryer.
+This can happen due to dryer environmental conditions caused by heating, cooling and long-haul flights.

-CONCLUSION - Intrinsic skin ageing is thought by some researchers to contribute to around 3% to the process of skin ageing.
-This is great news as we do have control as to the lifestyle choices we make which massively affect both the health and appearance of our skin.
+CONCLUSION – Intrinsic skin ageing is thought by some researchers to contribute to around 3% of the process of skin ageing.
+This is great news as we do have control over the lifestyle choices we make which massively affect both the health and appearance of our skin.
 There are seven simple steps we can take in the prevention of the early signs of ageing:

-Proper cleansing of your skin at the end of the day to remove skin pollution // makeup
+- Proper cleansing of your skin at the end of the day to remove skin pollution, makeup, and SPF

 - The potential of herbs in skin protection from ultraviolet radiation – Korać, R. R., & Khambholja, K. M. (2011).
 The potential of herbs in skin protection from ultraviolet radiation.
 Pharmacognosy Reviews, 5(10), 164–173. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3263051/

 - The University of Southampton.
 (2018, February 28).
 Going skin deep to explore what causes wrinkles.
 ScienceDaily.